traitecoevo/plant/doc/design.md

 We only really need to use `survival_probability`, so I might remove the `mortality_probability` case.

+## Time

+There is some consistency around the use of "time" in the model.

+* The whole simulation has a single time axis.
+This will start at zero and increase as the simulation runs.
+Think of a calendar year, perhaps.
+This is *the* time.
+* A patch might need to know the time that it was born.
+However, because I've not yet sorted out how disturbance will work in the stochastic version, this is not yet done.
+* Individual `CohortTop` plants need to know when they are born *in the system time*.
+This is done automatically by the `compute_initial_conditions`, which takes the system time from the environment.

 ## Consistency of get/set
 All get/set pairs should be done with Rcpp's .property